psychemedia/middle-english-romances/gawain_ragnell_sovereignty-full.md

 And this is all her cheef desire: Doe me right, as thou art a baron of sckUI, This is thy ransome and all thy hyer.

-29 He sayes, An early vengeance light on her !
+29 He sayes, An early vengeance light on her!

 She walkes on yonder more; It was my sister that told thee this, • And she is a misshappen here.